Tropibyte Tropibyte Download

 Shell fundamentals. csh/tcsh-flavored control flow (if/while/foreach/loop/for/switch) with optional then on every header.
 Procedures with locals and $result.
 Real arrays and hashes.
 Chainers (;, &&, ||, and, or, xor, nor, nand).
 Stderr redirection (2>, 2>>, 2>&1).
 Regex match (=~ / !~).
 Persistent history with bang-recall and Ctrl-R reverse search.

 Windows-native.
 Real concurrency (coroutines plus mutex, event, semaphore, barrier, channel).
 Plugin DLLs in C/C++.
 Direct Win32 from the shell (rundllproc, winapi, dllimport).
-Runs your existing .bat/.cmd/.ps1 scripts unchanged.
+Runs your existing .bat/.cmd scripts through cmd.exe and .ps1 scripts through PowerShell — cshw dispatches them to the right interpreter, it doesn’t reinterpret them.

 It’s alpha.
 Expect rough edges.
 Some commands have feature gaps relative to GNU equivalents (e.g., awk is a subset of full POSIX awk; sort -k accepts a single field rather than ranges).
 The Win32 calling-convention surface of rundllproc is generally x64 fastcall; mismatched signatures are still UB.
 Found something broken?
 Email bugs@tropibyte.com.